Directshares vs ETX Capital, Who's Better?

 ETX Capital and Directshares Mobile App Comparison

-As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.
+It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.

 In this part of our comparison of Directshares and ETX Capital we'll check whether either of their mobile apps tick all the boxes.

-Overall, we rate the user-friendliness of both apps as better than average.
+Overall, we rate the user-friendliness of the apps as Better than the average.

 Search Functions

 Although most brokers do OK in this area, there are some bad apples out there.
 If you type 'Emerging markets' into the search box, the software will find all Emerging market ETFs, even if the name doesn't begin with 'emerging'.
-If you have only traded US stocks, and you start typing 'Apple', will the software show you either the obscure Irish stock Applegreen or the Apple stock?
+If you only ever traded US stocks and start typing 'Apple', will the AI show you the Apple stock or the obscure Irish stock Applegreen?

 Directshares vs ETX Capital - Awards